jasonmccreary/oxc/README.md

 npm install --global oxc
 ```

-If you don't want to [install Node](https://nodejs.org/), you can simply download [oxc](https://raw.githubusercontent.com/jasonmccreary/oxc/master/oxc) to a directory in your `PATH`.
+If you don't want to [install Node](https://nodejs.org/), you can simply download [oxc](https://raw.githubusercontent.com/jasonmccreary/oxc/master/oxc) to one of the directories in your `PATH`.

 ## License